 TRY IT OUT

 - Go to Foodstirs to start your subscription.
-The link I'm providing will get you 20% off all products.
 You can buy a 1, 3, 6, or 12 month subscription for the best price.

 This was the first Kid Cooking Subscription Box I ever tried and the beginning of my obsession with subscription boxes.
 Kidstir's kits repeat from year to year with an occasional Special Edition Kit.
 My daughter and I enjoyed cooking through each and every kit and she has a full and complete binder of their recipes.